Blog

 September 24, 2020|fsstechnologies

-While they generally go unnoticed until a moment of need, a fire alarm pull station is an integral part of a business or large residential building’s fire alarm system.
+While they generally go unnoticed until a moment of need, fire alarm pull stations are an integral part of a business or large residential building’s commercial fire system.

-As opposed to a smoke detector or sensor, human intervention activates pull station alarms and is the catalyst for setting off a fire alarm.
-These stations are utilized when someone identifies fire or smoke in a building, but the alarm has yet to go off.
-This is an important element of any fire safety system because it provides a manual way for occupants to trigger an alarm if the smoke or heat detectors malfunction.
+As opposed to a smoke detector or sensor, human intervention activates a manual pull station and is the catalyst for setting off a fire alarm.
+These stations are utilized when someone identifies fire or smoke in a building, and the alarm has yet to go off.

-There are two common types of pull stations, which include single-action and dual-action.
-A single action is the simple version where all one needs to do is pull down on the lever.
+There are two common types of pull stations, which include single action and dual action.
+A single-action pull station is the simple version, where all one needs to do is pull down on the lever.
 A dual-action pull station means that someone needs to take two actions to sound the alarm.
-In some cases that means opening a box or breaking the glass around the handle before someone can access it.
+In some cases, that means opening a box or breaking glass around the handle before someone can access it.

-While a single action pull station is more straightforward, you introduce the risk that a child or someone playing a practical joke can easily access the equipment.
+While a single-action pull station is more straightforward, there’s an introduced risk that a child or someone playing a practical joke can easily access the equipment.
 A dual-action system is more likely to prevent an accidental activation.

-The location of your fire alarm pull stations will depend on the design and occupancy of your building.
-While most buildings require at least one pull station, many buildings will need multiple across different floors and areas to meet NFPA 72 standards.
-Pull stations must be located within 200 ft of each other, and 60 inches from exits.
+Generally, fire alarm pull stations must be located within 200 ft of each other and 60 inches from exits.
 If your building has long hallways and a lot of exits, you are likely going to need a lot of fire alarm pull stations.
-A fire alarm pull station also needs to be placed between 42 and 48 inches from the floor, keeping it accessible to those who use wheelchairs.
+A fire alarm pull station also needs to be placed between 42 and 48 inches from the floor with no surrounding obstructions, keeping it accessible to anyone.

-Business and building owners can get started with fire alarm pull station installation as they arrange their fire system installation.
-Working with an expert team, such as our team at FSS Technologies, allows you to leave the details and the legal requirements for your building to us.
+Business and building owners can get started with fire alarm pull station installations as they arrange their overall fire system installation.
+Working with the team of expert service technicians at FSS Technologies allows you to leave the details and the legal requirements of your building’s fire alarm system to us.

 If you have any questions or want to set up a consultation, contact us today!